Haidra-Org/AI-Horde-Worker/README.md

 This repository allows you to set up a Stable Horde Worker to generate or interrogate images for others

-# Stable Horde Bridge
+# Stable Horde Worker

-This repo contains the latest implementation for the [Stable Horde](https://stablehorde.net) Bridge.
+This repo contains the latest implementation for the [Stable Horde](https://stablehorde.net) Worker.
 This will turn your graphics card(s) into a worker for the Stable Horde and you will receive in turn kudos which will give you priority for your own generations.

+Alternatively you can become an interrogation worker which is much more lightweight and can even run on CPU (i.e. without a GPU)

 To run the bridge, simply follow the instructions for your own OS

 ## Initial Setup

+If you haven't already, go to [stable horde and register an account](https://stablehorde.net/register), then store your API key somewhere secure.
+You will need it later in these instructions.

+This will allow your worker to gather kudos for your account.

 ### Windows